Computing classical modular forms: A sample of the implementations

 To start a computation we first choose a prime and determine a set of trace forms which will give a full rank basis of the space of newforms modulo this prime, avoiding any issues of computing the rank of a matrix with floating point entries.
 Specifically, we find some matrix of coefficients $(\Tr(T(m_i)T(n_j)\,|\,\Sknew{k}(N,\chi)))_{1\le i,j \le d}$ that has full rank, and we also choose our $m_i$ and $n_j$ so that $\gcd(m_i n_j, N) = 1$, which will make later computations easier.
 Once we know which computation will give us a full rank matrix, we do the computation again over the complex numbers, computing additional coefficients so that we will be able to compute the action of Hecke operators.
 At this point we find a sum of Hecke operators $T = \sum_n c_n T_n$ such that the characteristic polynomial of $T$ is squarefree (keeping $c_n = 0$ when $\gcd(n, N) \ne 1$).

-The diagonalization of $T$ would in general be a computation over the complex numbers, but because we have chosen to only use Hecke operators coprime to the level we can use knowledge of the arguments of the eigenvalues to turn this into a problem of diagonalizing a real symmetric matrix, which we do with an implementation of Jacobi's algorithm, certifying the result as described in \secref{sec:certifyingeigenvalues}.
-Once we have diagonalized, we obtain a change of basis matrix which takes our trace form basis the newform basis, and we can compute as many coefficients of newforms as we like by evaluation of the trace formula.
+The diagonalization of $T$ would in general be a computation over the complex numbers, but because we have chosen to only use Hecke operators coprime to the level, we can use knowledge of the arguments of the eigenvalues to turn this into a problem of diagonalizing a real symmetric matrix.
+This problem is solved by an implementation of Jacobi's algorithm, certifying the result as described in \secref{sec:certifyingeigenvalues}.
+Once we have diagonalized, we obtain a change of basis matrix that takes our trace form basis to the newform basis, and we can compute as many coefficients of newforms as we like by evaluation of the trace formula.

-Once we have computed all the embeddings of all of our newforms we may also wish to compute the decomposition of the space into Hecke-irreducible subspaces.
-To do this we will compute the characteristic polynomial of a linear combination $T$ of Hecke operators (it is sufficient to find one which is squarefree).
-If we have enough precision in the Hecke-eigenvalues we have computed, we can do this simply by forming the product $\prod_\lambda (x - \lambda)$, where $\lambda$ ranges over the eigenvalues of $T$.
-In general we will find that we do not have enough accuracy to uniquely identify a polynomial with coefficients in $\Z[x]$, however, and we refine the computation by computing this polynomial modulo $l$ for enough small primes $l$ to obtain the polynomial exactly.
+Once we have computed all the embeddings of all of our newforms, we may also wish to compute the decomposition of the space into Hecke-irreducible subspaces.
+To do this we will compute the characteristic polynomial of a linear combination $T$ of Hecke operators (it is sufficient to find one that is squarefree).
+If we have enough precision in the Hecke eigenvalues we have computed, we can do this simply by forming the product $\prod_\lambda (x - \lambda)$, where $\lambda$ ranges over the eigenvalues of $T$.
+In general we will find that we do not have enough accuracy to uniquely identify a polynomial with coefficients in $\Z[x]$, however, and we refine the computation by computing this polynomial modulo $\ell$ for enough small primes $\ell$ to obtain the polynomial exactly.

 The factorization of this Hecke polynomial gives the decomposition of $\Sknew{k}(N, \chi)$ into Hecke irreducible subspaces.
-However, there is still one more problem which we may be faced with, which is identifying which embeddings correspond to which subspaces.
-In this problem we have a set of polynomials $f_1, f_2 \ldots f_n$ and a set of approximations of complex numbers $r_1, r_2, \ldots, r_d$, and all we need to do is determine which complex number is a root of which polynomial.
+However, there is still one more problem we may be faced with: namely, identifying which embeddings correspond to which subspaces.
+In this problem we have a set of polynomials $f_1, f_2, \ldots, f_n$ and a set of approximations of complex numbers $r_1, r_2, \ldots, r_d$, and all we need to do is determine which complex number is a root of which polynomial.
 This may seem like a relatively trivial problem, but in fact these polynomials may be enormous and obtaining enough precision in the roots to solve this by simple evaluation may not be feasible.